Map Elements to Modules

 Mapping is not automatic guessing — it is controlled classification that preserves estimator judgment.

-2. How to Map IFC Elements
+2. How to Map Elements

 - Open your Project.